 The popularity of blogging started over a decade ago.
 People are now more focused on building options to earn apart from regular jobs.
 Either to have a voice over the internet or just to make some extra money, blogging became very popular nowadays.
 Some blogs are run by a single person and some are run by big business corporate.

 To create and run a blog, we need to have a blogging platform.
-Well, if we want we can develop our own blogging platform but that costs a huge amount of money and consume a hell lot of time.
+Well, if we want we can develop our own blogging platform but that costs a huge amount of money and consume a hell of a lot of time.
 No one would like to go that way except big corporate.
 Right?

 For a traditional blogger, out of the box blogging platform suits best as the framework is designed to offer a user-friendly interface for blogging.
 Those blogging platforms also take care of SEO and help you to grow faster.